hiseba/project_euler/README.md

 project_euler
 =============

-Project Euler solutions in C
+Project Euler solutions in C, Nimrod and Octave